Lingoys/Lutachu/README.md

 ## Browser Support and Testing
 * Latest Stable: Firefox, Chrome, Safari, Opera
-* IE 10+
+* IE 9+
 * Android 4.*, 5.0

 ## Bugs and feature reporting
-Search for existing and closed issues, then if it's not addressed yet, [open a new issue](https://github.com/lingoys/lutachu/issues/new).
+Search for existing and closed issues, if it's not addressed yet, [open a new issue](https://github.com/lingoys/lutachu/issues/new).

 ## License
 This software is free to use under [the MIT License](https://github.com/lingoys/lutachu/blob/master/LICENSE.md).

-The documentation is free to use under [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)
+The documentation is free to use under [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/).